Molecular Biofilm Biology

 Development of anti-biofilm compounds

-Biofilms formed by opportunistic pathogenic bacteria can resist immune defenses and antimicrobial therapy, and therefore cause considerable problems in medical settings.
-However, if forced away from the protective biofilm-state to a free-living planktonic mode, the bacteria become susceptible to the action of the immune system and antimicrobials.
+Biofilms formed by opportunistic pathogenic bacteria can resist antimicrobial therapy, and therefore cause considerable problems in medical settings.
+However, if forced away from the protective biofilm-state to a free-living planktonic mode, the bacteria become susceptible to antimicrobials.
 Current research indicates that the secondary messenger c-di-GMP is a general controller of the biofilm lifestyle in bacteria.
 High internal levels of c-di-GMP induce production of extracellular matrix components which promote biofilm formation, whereas low c-di-GMP levels down-regulate the production of extracellular matrix components and lead bacteria to the planktonic mode of life.
-We use a high-throughput screening approach for identification of compounds that can reduce the c-di-GMP content in bacteria, and prevent biofilm formation/disperse biofilms.
+We use a combined in silico docking and high-throughput screening approach for the identification of compounds that can activate or inhibit selected PDEs and DGCs.
 Such compounds are expected to serve as lead molecules for the development of drugs that can cure problematic bacterial infections.

 Chemical compounds that impede the pathogenic effects of Staphylococcus aureus in atopic dermatitis